A Complete Guide to Undergraduate Certificates and Diplomas in Substance Use Disorder Counseling

 Although salary isn’t at the top of anyone’s mind when they are considering a career in this field, it’s probably true that someone looking at substance abuse certificate programs versus full degrees probably needs to know what the financial outcomes will look like.

-According to the Bureau of Labor Statistics (BLS), the median annual salary for substance abuse counselors was $53,710 per year.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for the broader category of substance abuse, behavioral disorder, and mental health counselors was $56,230 per year (May 2024 data).
+This figure represents counselors at all education levels, not specifically certificate-only holders.

-That level, however, assumes qualifications of a bachelor’s degree at the entry level.
+That level assumes qualifications of a bachelor’s degree at the entry level.
 If you are planning on getting started with only a certificate, or a certificate with an associate degree from a different field, you’re probably going to start out somewhat lower.
-BLS shows that the lowest 10 percent of counselors earn about $36,700 per year, which is probably more in the ballpark for this level of education.
+BLS shows that the lowest 10 percent of counselors earn about $38,240 per year, which is probably more in the ballpark for this level of education.

-Even the lower 25 percent can make as much as $44,600 annually, though, so there is plenty of room to move up.
-In some states, it’s possible—although not common—to get all the way to the top of the profession with only a certificate.
-That can put you in the top ten percent of the field, earning over $89,920 per year.
+Even the lower 25 percent can make as much as $46,490 annually, so there is plenty of room to move up.
+In some states, it’s possible, although not common, to get all the way to the top of the profession with only a certificate.
+That can put you in the top ten percent of the field, earning over $93,710 per year.

 But this is a field where the value of your service really transcends money.
 There’s no price you can put on dragging someone out of the darkness of substance abuse.
 The greatest rewards you will find from a substance abuse counselor certificate will come in the happy, productive lives of the patients you help and the communities around them.